-Rick has represented numerous corporations and individuals in connection with criminal grand jury investigations by the DOJ and other enforcement agencies involving allegations of price-fixing, market allocation, bid-rigging and other criminal conduct on a national or global scale.
-Recently, Rick has represented several financial institutions and Asian corporations and senior executives in connection with ongoing grand jury investigations.
+Rick represents major global corporations, financial institutions and individuals in connection with criminal grand jury investigations by the DOJ and other enforcement agencies involving allegations of price fixing, market allocation, bid rigging and other criminal conduct on a national or global scale.
 Based on his former government experience and his ongoing professional interactions with senior government officials, Rick advises clients in effective strategies for protecting their interests throughout the investigation process.
 In several cases, he has been hired to replace original counsel and helped the company/individual avoid indictment and, in many cases, avoid the need for a plea agreement or amnesty application.
 Rick has also been retained as an expert witness concerning the government’s criminal antitrust enforcement and its leniency program.

-- in its acquisition of Nokia’s handset business;
+- its $7 billion acquisition of Nokia’s handset business;

-- in its role in the acquisition of more than 6,000 patents from Nortel;
+- its role in the acquisition of more than 6,000 patents from Nortel;

 - in its purchase from AOL of more than 800 patents and related patent applications as well as a non-exclusive license to AOL’s retained patent portfolio for $1.1 billion, and in the subsequent assignment of a significant portion of those IP assets to Facebook Inc. for $550 million;